nguyenlienphuong00-dev/Hedonometer-Grp-Project/README.md

 Interpretation:
 - 'Fucking' is considered highly negative and aggressive in its meaning.
 Some people use it to curse or swear at other people, so it gets a low score.
 However, in modern society, it is also used as a positive intensifier to express an individual's feelings such as "This is fucking amazing!".
 Therefore, young teenagers rate this word with high score, creating a massive contradiction in data.

-- The reason for the disagreement over 'pussy' is that it has various conflicting meanings.
+- The reason for the disagreement over 'Pussy' is that it has various conflicting meanings.
 According to English dictionaries, it can be a harmless word for a cat.
 Otherwise, it can have vulgar slang meanings, such as a woman's genital or a weak and cowardly man.
 With each meaning that has different scores, this word becomes controversial.

 - 'Whiskey' has many disagreements due to differences in culture.
 Many individuals consider whiskey a drink for entertainment, relaxation, and socialization, so they rate it with a positive score.
 While the others associate whiskey with alcoholism and destructive behaviors, giving it a low score.

-- The word 'capitalism' is a political and economic term.
+- The word 'Capitalism' is a political and economic term.
 It creates a controversial conversation because of the distinction in ideologies among individuals.
 Depending on the rater's politics, it can refer to wealth, freedom and innovation or greed, poverty and inequality.

 - 'Mortality' is chosen to be in the top 5 of contested words in data.
 For some people, mortality can bring them many benefits such as long life, power and experience.
 They will give a high score to this word.
 However, the others link this word with loneliness, death and loss.
 They think when they become mortal, they have to watch their beloveds die.
 This leads to a low score.
 The opposite perspectives creates the contradictory data.